marcmaravall/Sorting-Algorithms/README.md

-# Sorting-Algorithms
+## Sorting-Algorithms in C#
-A code with a lot of Sorting Algorithms in C#
+A code with some Sorting Algorithms in C#

+# Algorithms included:
+- Bubble Sort
+- Bucket Sort
+- Bogo Sort (very inefficient)
+- Counting Sort
+- Heapsort
+- Insertion Sort
+- Merge Sort
+- Quick Sort
+- Radix Sort
+- Selection Sort

+Later i will add some explanations for the algorithms.